fidel3d/RepData_PeerAssessment1/PA1_template.md

 2. Make a histogram of the total number of steps taken each day.

+- Added a vertical red line to show the mean values

 ```r
 # Histogram of the total number of steps taken each day